 Stories of these blue cats began to emerge during the 16th century.
-Ulisse Aldrovandi described a ‘Cat of Syria’ with a blue-grey coat, stocky body, developed jowls, strong paws and two slightly almond-shaped eyes of an astonishing colour.
-He noted that they were well-tempered, vigilant, loyal to their master and ready for the hunt.
-The rodent at its side marked its hunting abilities, which is what attracted Aldrovandi to these cats.
+Ulisse Aldrovandi described the ‘Cat of Syria’ with a blue coat, stocky body, developed jowls, two eyes of astonishing colour and slightly almond-shaped.
+The mouse at its side marked its rodent-hunting characteristics.

-The first written document mentioning these cats is a poem written by Joachim du Bellay in 1558 entitled ‘Vers Français sur la mort d’un petit chat’.
+The first written document mentioning these blue cats was a poem written by Joachim du Bellay in 1558 entitled ‘Vers Français sur la mort d’un petit chat’.

 The name Chartreux was first mentioned in the ‘Dictionnaire Universel de Commerce’ by Jacques Savary des Brûlons, published in 1723, in which it was defined as:

-Although known as the ‘Cat of France’, they were also referred to as ‘the cat of the common people’.
-They did not lead easy lives, as they were valued for their pelt, their meat and as ratters.
-As Jean Simonnet noted in his book, whilst Persian cats were celebrated by poets, treated like princes and were companions of royalty, the Chartreux wandered the streets of Paris fending for themselves and always in danger of losing their life for their pelt.
+As Jean Simonnet noted in his book, whilst Persian cats were celebrated by poets, treated like princes and were companions of royalty, the Chartreux wandered the streets of Paris fending for themselves and always in danger of losing their lives for their pelt.

 This is what the J. Paul Getty Museum says about this painting:

 One colony was found living on the island of Belle-Île-en-Mer off the coast of Brittany.
 They were known locally as the ‘hospital cats’ as they lived in the grounds of the local hospital.
-The Léger family moved to Belle-Îlen about 1925.
+The Léger family moved to Belle-Île in about 1925.
 Their daughters Christine and Suzanne had studied at the School of Horticulture in Versailles and were very interested in breeding animals.
-On the island, they came across a large number of beautiful blue cats that matched the descriptions and drawings by Linnaeus, Buffon and the later naturalists of the cats they called ‘Chartreux’.
-They began monitoring the cats, helped to care for them and eventually began selective breeding under the cattery name ‘de Guerveur’.
+On the island, they came across many beautiful blue cats, and if the name ‘Chartreux’ in the 18th century meant ‘native French cats with a blue woolly coat’, then these cats matched that description.
+They began monitoring the cats, helped to care for them, and eventually began selective breeding under the cattery name ‘de Guerveur’.
 The results were excellent in all cases, but the colour of the coat and the eyes varied, which is common in pure selective breeding.
 The temperament of these cats was one of remarkable mildness.

 In 1931 ’Mignonne de Guerveur’ was judged to be the most beautiful cat in the Paris show, and in 1933 she became International Champion and Best Cat in a show organized by Cat Club de Paris.

-After the Léger sisters had started their breeding, Cat Club de Paris began breeding with blue cats from a colony in the Massif Central, a highland region in the middle of Southern France.
-But in 1936 they acquired a male Blue Persian, Japouk du Fouillox, to try to improve the eye colour and mated him with Titote, a feral cat.
-WWII severely curtailed their efforts, but one of their sons, Keekey de Champol, survived the war and was mated with Trisette, a feral cat, and became father to a boy in 1948 named Weekey de Trevise, who was to play an important role in the Cat Club’s breeding programme.
-In 1950 Dim and Zolouska, both feral cats had a son, Vasska, who resembled the cats of Belle-Île, and he was mated with Grichette de Sytka and in 1960 he became father to Jimmbo, a remarkable cat who is in the pedigrees of most modern Chartreux.
-Weekey the Trevise and Jimmbo are also in some of the de Guerveur bloodlines.
+After the Léger sisters had started the breeding, Cat Club de Paris began breeding with blue cats from a colony in the Massif Central, a highland region in the middle of Southern France.
+But in 1936, they acquired a male Blue Persian, Japouk du Fouillox, to improve the eye colour and mated him with Titote, a feral cat.
+WWII severely curtailed their efforts, but one of their sons, Keekey de Champol, survived the war and was mated with Trisette, a feral cat, and became father to a boy in 1948 named Weekey de Trevise.
+He was to play an important role in the Cat Club’s breeding programme.
+In 1950, Dim and Zolouska, both feral cats, had a son, Vasska, who resembled the cats of Belle-Île, and he was mated with Grichette de Sytka.
+In 1960, he became father to Jimmbo, a remarkable cat who is in the pedigrees of most modern Chartreux.
+Weekey de Trevise and Jimmbo are also in some de Guerveur bloodlines.

 At the same time, Mr Simonnet acquired two females from Belle-Île and started breeding under the name ‘Chatterie du Vaumichon’ using males from the Cat Club.
 Many Chartreux breeders consider Mr Simonnet to be the one who saved the breed.

 In 1970, Fédération Internationale Féline, FIFe, made the unfortunate decision to assimilate the Chartreux with the British Blue and adopted the British Blue standard for both breeds.
-If this had continued the Chartreux breed would have died out.
-This led to strong protests from the few remaining breeders of the genuine Chartreux and after a lengthy battle, in 1977 FIFe decided to separate the British Blue and the Chartreux and to introduce a breed standard for each breed.
+If this had continued, the Chartreux breed would have died out.
+This led to strong protests from the few remaining breeders of the Chartreux, and after a lengthy battle, in 1977, FIFe decided to separate the British Blue and the Chartreux and to introduce a breed standard for each breed.
 Cross-breeding is now not allowed by LOOF, CFA and TICA and FIFe state:

-DNA tests on modern Chartreux have shown that, despite them having some ancestry in common with the British Blue and the Persian, as do all the breeds with origins in Europe, the Chartreux is clearly a separate breed with its own distinctive DNA signature.
+DNA tests on modern Chartreux have shown that, despite having some ancestry in common with the British Blue and the Persian, as do other breeds with origins in Europe, the Chartreux is clearly a separate breed with its own distinctive DNA signature.